BWindey/DodonaCLI-C/libraries/WiEnrich/README.md

 > To avoid that your program will crash, test it first ;-)

 > [!CAUTION]
-> Passing a string literal to the function will cause a seg-fault!
+> Because this library modifies the string in-place, you need to own the
-> This is due to the nature of string literals, they can't be modified.
-> Use strdup("...") to circumvent this.
+> string in your program, otherwise a segmentation-fault will happen.

+To pass a valid string to the `wiEnrich()` function, you should first assign it to a `char[]` (NOT a `char*`), or use `strdup()`, which will create a duplicate on the heap (and create a memory leak if you don't `free` it).

 ## NO\_COLOR
 When the "$NO\_COLOR" system variable is set, no colour will be substituted.
-Only bold, italic,
+Only bold, italic, ...

-## How to use
+## How to get the library
-Run `make` inside the 'WiEnrich/' directory.
+First you need to initialise the submodules:
+`git submodule update --init --recursive`.

+Next you need 2 things: the header file `include/wiEnrich.h` to include in your program files, and the code.
+There are 2 ways to include the code.
+When you're using this current DodonaCLIC repository, and have it locally on your pc, navigate to this folder, and run `make`.
-This will produce `lib/libwienrich.a`, which you can link to your own program, as a normal object file.
+This will produce `lib/libwienrich.a`, which you can then use for your own program (compiling would be then something like `gcc main.c libwienrich.a`).

-Alternatively, place `wiEnrich.c` alongside your other '.c' files.

-This library uses another library of mine: `wiAssert.h`.
-You will need to include it when you don't use the first method to get your library file.
-Don't forget to also `#include "wiEnrich.h"` in some way.
+You can also use the `wiEnrich.c` directly, but then you also need to include `submodules/wiTesting/wiAssert.h` in you project under that exact file-path.
+I'm sure you can figure that out, and modify file-paths where needed, but it is more work then using the make-file.

 ## Limitations